WA9ONY/Pico-RP2040/README2.md

 + The oscilloscope two vertical cursors (vertical solid and dash lines) bracket the eight data clock pulses and the ninth nack/ack clock pulse.
 + Data is valid when clock is high.
-+ Nack/ack is valid when clock is high.
++ Nack/ack is valid when ninth clock bit is high.
 Ack is a low.
++ Ack is held low by the SerLED indicating it received the x7C hex data from the Pico controller.

 ## I²C-bus Pico controller sending Address 114, write & SerLED slave Ack
 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm3-600.png">